Heart Rates – How Low Can You Go?

 - Miguael Indurain: 28bpm (another Tour de France rider)

 What’s your resting heart rate?
+Test yourself with a stop watch or get a heart rate monitor.
 Add your name to the Hall of Fame.
 Particularly if you can score lower than 36 to knock Laura off her pedestal.

 (N.B.
 Laura was at pains to emphasise that she is not some kind of superhuman, just “reasonably fit” after the Tube runs)